Asian Squat vs Slav Squat: A Deep Dive Into Origins, Techniques, and Advantages

 Feet placement—westerners who do squat often because they are exercising while engaged in a back squat workout, will place the feet in a wide stance which gives an increased range of motion (ROM) while Asians are used to having the feet closer together which gives them a less ROM making the posture easier to do.

-Genetics in relation to femur to tibia proportions—Asians typically have shorter legs and overall shorter stature which makes it easier to perform the squat compared to their Caucasian counterparts which shows how genetics are affecting your squat form but can be overcome with constant practice and good form.
+Genetics in relation to femur to tibia proportions—Asians typically have shorter legs and overall shorter stature which makes it easier to perform the squat compared to their Caucasian counterparts which shows the genetics that are affecting your squat form but can be overcome with constant practice and good form.

 Lack of practice—anyone who has observed children playing or in daily activities will notice them squatting with ease.
 As they get older and start using desk and chairs, they do less squatting which decreases the ankle’s range of motion.

-When making a choice between an Asian squat vs Slav squat, it will quickly be realized there is not much difference between the two, but both require excellent mobility and flexibility—mastering either one is an asset and you may use 7 Asian squat benefits for maximum effect and improve overall health.
+When making a choice between an Asian squat vs Slav squat, it will quickly be realized there is not much difference between the two, but both require excellent mobility and flexibility—mastering either one is an asset and you may use 7 benefits of the Asian squat for maximum effect and improve overall health.

 Asian Squat vs Western Squat: What Are the Differences?